KirtMorgan/inbound-outbound/README.md

-# INBOUND & OUTBOUND for a Private Subnet
+# INBOUND & OUTBOUND rules for a Private Subnet

 - The private subnet should not be accessible to the user.
 - The private subnet is being used to store the database.